 While you’ll definitely see people dressed up all around the ship, the only place where you’ll find any sort of suggested or required dress code is in the dining room and/or specialty restaurants.

 So if you are just hanging out around the ship — having a drink in a bar, playing in the casino, watching an evening show — then you are perfectly fine dressing down.
-In fact, you won’t be the only one.
-While many people participate in formal night, a large chunk of passengers don’t.
+You won’t be the only one.
+While many people participate in formal night, a considerable chunk of passengers don’t.

 How Many Formal Nights Are There During the Cruise?